Accumulator Adjustment Programs

 - The All Co-pays Count Coalition (ACCC) was formed to provide a collaboration amongst the patient and provider community around legislative and patient education efforts on a federal and state level.
 The Arthritis Foundation sits on the steering committee for the ACCC and co-chairs the state subgroup.

 - Specifically, the Arthritis Foundation has led and/or has been involved in efforts to educate legislative leadership in all 50 states as well as all 50 state insurance commissioners.

-- On a state level, legislation has been enacted in Virginia, West Virginia, Illinois, Arizona and Georgia.
+- On a state level, legislation has been enacted in Arizona, Arkansas, Colorado, Connecticut, Delaware, Georgia, Illinois, Kentucky, Louisiana, Maine, New Mexico, New York, North Carolina, Oklahoma, Tennessee, Texas, Virginia, Washington, and West Virginia, in addition to the District of Columbia and Puerto Rico.
 The legislation enacted in these states will serve as model language in future legislative sessions around the country.

 - The Arthritis Foundation has also created and disseminated educational materials on this issue through our Your Coverage, Your Care toolkit, FAQs, blog posts, webinars, round tables and twitter chats; and has worked to raise broader awareness of the issue through the media, conducting interviews with media outlets such as Kaiser Health News.